 Lighting gear includes HMI, LED, Tungsten, Fresnel… and are used regularly in all hands-on practical exercises in cinematography and directing classes:

 - 575 up to 1,2kWatt HMI lighting units

 - 200 W LED lights equipped with fresnel lenses

 - Tungsten units ranging from 750W to 2kW

 - 300 watt to 5K Lighting units with Fresnel lenses

 There are 85 post production work stations equipped with the latest software available to students including:

 A variety of grip accessories are available to students for their hands-on exercises and film projects:

 - Lightweight grip gear : clamps, arms, stands

 COME AND JOIN US !
-ON SATURDAY, MARCH 17TH, FROM 10 AM TO 5 PM Discover our school, our professional environment and...
+ON SATURDAY, JUNE 30TH, FROM 10 AM TO 5 PM Discover our school, our professional environment and our...